edbritton/NumCalc/README.md

 The solution was to use *only* the **Numlock** key for all actions.
 Pressing **Numlock** will:

-  If closed:
+    If closed
-    Open default Calculator and make "always on top"
+      -> Open default Calculator and make "always on top"

-  If open:
+    If open
-    If not in focus:
+      and not in focus
-      Give focus.
+        -> Give focus.
-    If in focus:
+      and in focus
-      If not in corner of screen:
+        and not in corner of screen
-        Move it to the corner of the screen.
-      If in corner of screen:
+          -> Move it to the corner of the screen. and in corner of screen
-        Close
+          -> Close